Should I Become a Nanny?

-Completing the Child Development Associate (CDA) program offered by the Council for Professional Recognition can help nannies stand out as professionals in the field.
+Completing the Child Development Associate (CDA) program offered by the Council for Professional Recognition can help you stand out as professionals in the field.
 This national credentialing program assesses a person's knowledge and abilities in childcare.
-To earn the title of CDA, one must be competent in a variety of areas, such as safety, health, teaching, communication, creativity, socialization, family child care and management.
+To earn the title of CDA, you must be competent in a variety of areas, such as safety, health, teaching, communication, creativity, socialization, family child care, and management.
 CDAs can also earn an additional endorsement in nurturing bilingual development in settings where English and a second language are regularly used.
-The CDA credential is required for child care center staff and preschool teachers in most states and thus may also provide nannies with alternative job opportunities.
+The CDA credential is required for child care center staff and preschool teachers in most states and thus may also provide nannies with alternate job opportunities.

 To become a nanny, you need to gain experience and skills in working with children, which may include getting a degree, attending training classes, and obtaining certification and professional credentials.